scythianfuego/nme-android-dynamicsound/README.md

     var buffer_size = 2400;               //should be greater than the minimal one s.setBufferSize(buffer_size);

-Buffer size is set in samples, both channel.
+Buffer size is set in samples, for one out of two channels.
 Real buffer size on the android device will be *buffer_size * 2 (16bit) * 2 (stereo)* bytes.

 Add a listener of DynamicSoundDataEvent (it is NOT a subclass of nme.Event)